cyneuro/bmtool/docs/examples/slurm.md

 - How to parallelize parameter sweeps
 - How to collect and analyze results from distributed simulations

-## Jupyter Notebook Tutorial

-For a comprehensive guide with detailed examples, check out our Jupyter notebook tutorial:

-### Block Runner

-The [Block Runner Tutorial](SLURM/using_BlockRunner.ipynb) demonstrates how to manage simulations on SLURM clusters.
-In this notebook, you'll learn:

-- How to set up and configure simulations for cluster execution
-- How to divide large simulations into manageable blocks
-- How to submit and monitor jobs on SLURM
-- How to perform parameter sweeps for model tuning

 ## Basic API Usage

 Here are some basic examples of how to use the SLURM module in your code: